InsightDataScience/fansite-analytics-challenge/README.md

     uplherc.upl.com - - [01/Aug/1995:00:00:08 -0400] "GET /images/ksclogo-medium.gif HTTP/1.0" 304 0
     ...

-In the above example, the third line shows a failed login (HTTP reply code of 401) followed by a successful login (HTTP reply code of 200) two seconds later from the same IP address.
+In the above example, the 2nd line shows a failed login (HTTP reply code of 401) followed by a successful login (HTTP reply code of 200) two seconds later from the same IP address.

 ## Writing clean, scalable, and well-tested code